 However, if you have 10 days or more to devote to Andalucía, it is well worth spending a few nights in each city in order to truly get a feel for them all.

-Deciding to visit Seville or Granada or Cordoba can be a difficult choice, especially considering all the different things that each city has to offer travellers.
+Deciding between these three cities can be a difficult choice, especially when considering all the different things that each city has to offer travellers.
 No matter which you choose, you will undoubtedly have an amazing trip.

-Are you planning to visit Seville, Granada, or Cordoba?
-Have you been to any of these cities?
+Are you planning to visit any of these cities?
+Have any questions?
 Let us know in the comments!